 Our overall approach to innovation includes the following.

-- Our £200 million innovation competition fund to encourage innovation to transform water and wastewater services.
-We are delivering this using two types of innovation competition.
+Our £200 million innovation competition fund to encourage innovation to transform water and wastewater services.

 - the process we used encouraged companies to put forward plans which are high-quality, ambitious and innovative; and